All Episodes

 Lincoln proudly called himself an old line Henry Clay wig and understood the value of tariffs.

-A country that's genuinely brought together, that trusts what's happening, that feels that everything is credible, that there's a coming together.
+A country that's brought that's that's genuinely brought together, that trusts what's happening, that feels that everything is credible, that there's a coming together.

 I assume you want that?